Trailertina/MythicPlusLoot/README.txt

 Group Exit Lua Error:
 Issue: Opening the loot frame after leaving a group or after group members left caused a Lua error.
 Fix: Implemented code to handle group exit scenarios gracefully and prevent Lua errors.
-Impact: Eliminates Lua errors during loot frame opening after leaving a group, ensuring a smoother user experience.
+Impact: Eliminates Lua errors by hiding non-group members data during loot frame opening after leaving a group, ensuring a smoother user experience.

 Previous Run Loot Display:
 Issue: Loot frame displayed loot from the previous run, without resetting.
 Fix: Updated the code to reset the loot frame when starting a new Mythic+ run.
 Impact: Ensures that the loot frame accurately reflects the loot from the current run and prevents display of outdated information from previous runs.

+Showing Playernames With No Loot:
+Issue: Loot window displayed playernames who hadn't looted equippable items (e.g., gold or trash items).
+Fix: Modified the 'CHAT_MSG_LOOT' event handler to filter out non-equippable items before storing loot information in the lootHistory table.
+Impact: Enhances the loot window's accuracy by excluding players who haven't looted items of interest.